Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa.rst

 	    | FMan HW       FMan BMI  | BMan HW |
 	      -----------------------   --------

-where the acronyms used above (and in the code) are:
+where the woke acronyms used above (and in the woke code) are:

 =============== ===========================================================
 DPAA 		Data Path Acceleration Architecture